hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 },
 ```

-Depending on the behaviour of the Azure API and the default set by it, it's often worthwhile turning the optional properties into required ones in the Terraform schema, to avoid having to set empty blocks to enable features.
+Depending on the behaviour of the Azure API and the default set by it, a worthwhile alternative is to set the property as required in the Terraform schema, to avoid having to set empty blocks to enable features.

 ```go
 "storage_disk_driver": {